act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 ## Expectation

-Each target element is not restricted to a single display orientation using CSS rotate transform-function, whose value is a multiple of 90 degrees but not a multiple of 180 degrees.
+None of the target elements has a CSS [rotate](https://drafts.csswg.org/css-transforms/#funcdef-transform-rotate) transform-function, whose value is a multiple of 90 degrees but not a multiple of 180 degrees.

 ## Assumptions